Santos directs the signing of full-back Mário Fernandes

 The wings are priorities in Peixe.
 At the moment, the team counts Madson and Auro.
 The permanence of the two, however, is uncertain for the next season.
 Both have a contract until the end of this year and do not know if they will stay.
 The second arrived backed by Edu Dracena.

-Now, Alvinegro Praiano concentrates efforts on a player on the side of the field and a midfielder.
+Now, Alvinegro Praiano focuses on a player on the side of the field and a midfielder.
 The club’s market analysis sector is the one who has been indicating the players to strengthen the club.